 SFMTA to Provide Muni Express Service for Bay to Breakers Race

-The San Francisco Municipal Transportation Agency (SFMTA), which oversees the Municipal Railway (Muni) and transportation throughout San Francisco, will provide pre- and post-race Express service on several Muni rail lines and bus routes for the annual Bay to Breakers Race on Sunday, May 18.
-In addition, BART will operate special early Sunday morning service and Bauer will operate express buses from Mill Valley, Emeryville and Millbrae BART stations for the race.
-The SFMTA strongly encourages race participants to use public transportation to this event.
+The San Francisco Municipal Transportation Agency (SFMTA), which oversees the Municipal Railway (Muni) and transportation throughout San Francisco, will provide pre- and post-race Express service on several Muni rail lines and bus routes for the annual Bay to Breakers Race on Sunday, May 17.
+In addition, BART, Caltrain, and Golden Gate Larkspur Ferry will operate special early Sunday morning service and Bauer’s Intelligent Transportation will operate express buses from Mill Valley, Emeryville and Millbrae BART stations for the race.
+Race participants and fans using Bay Area public transportation systems are strongly encouraged to purchase their fares in advance or use Clipper® Card to attend this event.

 One of the largest running events in the world, the Bay to Breakers will close many streets from the starting line at Howard and Beale streets on the east side of San Francisco to the finish line on the west side of the city on the Great Highway near Fulton Street.
-Once the race begins, travelers will only have two options to cross the race course from north-south, The Embarcadero and Crossover Drive (which connects 19th Avenue, south of Golden Gate Park to Park Presidio Boulevard and 25th Avenue, north of Golden Gate Park).
+Once the race begins, travelers will only have two options to cross the north/south portion of the race course: The Embarcadero and Crossover Drive (which connects 19th Avenue, south of Golden Gate Park to Park Presidio Boulevard and 25th Avenue, north of Golden Gate Park).
 Travelers should expect delays due to street closures during the race and crowds of racers and spectators both before and after the race.
 The race will begin at 8 a.m. and conclude in the early afternoon.

 For real-time updates during the week, 5 a.m. to 9 p.m., and special events, follow us on www.twitter.com/sfmta_muni or visit http://www.sfmta.com/node/102171 to sign up for real-time text messages or email alerts.